Muirfield/pocketmine-plugins/GoldStd/README.md

 # Changes

-* ????:
+* 1.2.1: Bug fixes
-  * Weapons' are detected using isSword, isAxe and isPickaxe.
+  * Weapons are detected using isSword, isAxe and isPickaxe.
+  * Fixed bug that caused inventory to be lost (Thanks @reidq7 for figuring it out)

 * 1.2.0:
   * MoneyAPI fixes (Thanks @vertx)